 Comfort alone does not suffice.
 Only when the pull-on pant manages to elevate nearly every piece paired with it does it transcend the sweatpant.
 I have worn Madewell’s Caldwell trousers with oversized sweaters and giant earrings.
 I have worn them with a plain white tee, tucked, and chunky heels.
 I have worn them with a slouchy blazer and Puma sneakers across days full of doctors’ appointments and work meetings that seemed to never end, and I have worn them with a slinky blouse on impromptu dates with my husband.
 Whether maximally layered or minimally paired, the overall aesthetic these pants embody is unstudied.
 After a decade of jeans that vacillate between skinny and boyfriend (as if those two words dictate every fashion choice a woman makes) it’s a relief to pull on a pant that goes with everything and quietly accentuates the body within, rather than putting it on display.
 In this way, the pull-on pant is the antidote to bodycon: body un-self-conscious.

 Pull-On Pants Referenced:

 Note: These are sold out, but H&M carries a pair of wide-cut satin pants in black and blue-gray here.

-Note: These are out of stock, but Madewell has a similar pair of lightweight cotton culottes.
+Note: These are out of stock, but Madewell has a pair of velvet pull-on pants that would look great.

-Note: These are sold out, but here’s a similar pair: the Trail Pant.
+Note: These are sold out, but here’s a similar pair: the Dual Canvas Pant.

-Note: These are sold out, but here is a pair of pleated culottes with a nice sheen.
+Note: These are sold out, but here is a pair of velvet culottes with a frill hem.